 The Gauss law is a static equation, even though its ingredients are, in general, time dependent.
 It involves no temporal derivatives; as the generator of a symmetry, it commutes with the Hamiltonian.
 It formulates constants of motion, rather than an equation of motion.
-Although it can be obtained from the Euler-Lagrange equations for fields, it is an artifact of the continuous Lagrangian formalism for fields, that puts space and time on equal footing.
-It cannot be obtained through the Hamilton equations, but rather appears as a constraint accompanied by a Lagrange multiplier once a Legendre transformation to the Hamiltonian formalism is carried out.
-In lattice formulations with continuous time, which do not put time and space on equal footing, it cannot be obtained as an equation of motion as well.
-As it is a constraint, it means we can try and solve it, and if we manage to do that, we can solve it and plug it into the other equations of motion, we can reduce the number of degrees of freedom.
+Although it can be obtained from the Euler-Lagrange equations for fields, it is an artifact of the continuous Lagrangian formalism for fields, that puts space and time on an equal footing.
+However, it cannot be obtained through the Hamilton equations, but rather appears as a constraint accompanied by a Lagrange multiplier once a Legendre transformation into the Hamiltonian formalism is carried out.
+In lattice formulations with continuous time, which do not put time and space on an equal footing, it cannot be obtained as an equation of motion either.
+As it is a constraint, it means we can try to solve it, and if we manage to do that, we plug it into the other equations of motion to reduce the number of degrees of freedom.

 In this lecture, we will discuss the nature and possibilities of solving the Gauss law, in two contexts.
-First, we will look at it a a differential equation for the gauge field, and see that it tells us that gauging a free matter theory (minimal coupling) could not be done, in the most general setting using a local unitary transformation.
-On the other hand, we will see that if we can break the system into pieces with simple Gauss laws (and we will explain what ``simple'' means), we can modify globally invariant Hamiltonians or states by gauging locally and unitarily each piece alone, and then tailor everything together; this will be done using the Trotter-Suzuki decomposition for Hamiltonians, and construction of PEPS - Projected Entangled Pair States.
-Second, we will discuss the possibility of solving it for the matter, and using that for the elimination of the matter degrees of freedom, or, in case they are fermionic - their replacement by spins.
+First, we will look at it as a differential equation for the gauge field, and see that it tells us that gauging a free matter theory (minimal coupling) could not be done, in the most general setting using a local unitary transformation.
+On the other hand, we can break the system into pieces with simple Gauss laws (and we will explain what "simple" means here), modify globally invariant Hamiltonians or states by gauging locally and unitarily each piece alone, and then tailor everything together; this will be done using the Trotter-Suzuki decomposition for Hamiltonians, and construction of PEPS - Projected Entangled Pair States.
+Second, we will discuss the possibility of solving it for the matter, and using that for the elimination of the matter degrees of freedom, or, in case they are fermionic -- their replacement by spins.

-The lecture reviews the works \cite{Zohar2015b,Zohar2016,Zohar2016a,Zohar2017a,Zohar2017b,Zohar2018,Zohar2018a}.
+The lecture reviews the works~\cite{zohar_fermionic_2015,zohar_building_2016,zohar_projected_2016,zohar_digital_2017,zohar_digital_2017-1,zohar_combining_2018,zohar_eliminating_2018, zohar_removing_2019}.